t0mmysenf/quizmaster/README.md

 The virtual machine is provisioned with a default user:
 - username: `webadmin`
 - password: `Gibz1234`

+Consider this virtual machine as your local development environment.
+Later, you might be given _another_ virtual machine which simulates a (public) testing environment.

 ## Installation
-This installation guide assumes a fully working LAMP stack (Linux, Apache, MySQL, PHP) which meets the above requirements.
+This installation guide assumes a fully working LAMP stack (Linux, Apache, MySQL, PHP) which meets the above mentioned requirements.
 You might want to use the given virtual machine or ask the system technician you trust.

 ### Clone Git Repository
 You'll be given the source code of the QU!Z application as git repository.
 You should _fork_ this repository.
 Now clone your own repository on the CentOS server.
 Do this at the document root of the Apache HTTP server.
 Usually, the document root is located at `/var/www/html/` of your server.